ega-septian/sleekflow-login-signup-playwright/README.md

 ## CAPTCHA Limitation

-SleekFlow authentication is served through a public SSO flow.
-During repeated automation runs, the application may show a CAPTCHA challenge based on risk signals such as IP address, browser fingerprint, traffic frequency, or failed attempts.
+SleekFlow uses a public SSO flow, so CAPTCHA may appear during repeated automation runs.

-CAPTCHA is intentionally not bypassed or automated in this project.
-This is the expected and ethical approach for an end-to-end test suite against a real public authentication system.

-If CAPTCHA appears, tests that need to continue past the CAPTCHA step can fail even when the automation code is correct.
-In a real test environment, the recommended options are:
+CAPTCHA is not bypassed or automated in this project.
+If CAPTCHA appears, tests that need to continue past that step may fail even when the automation code is correct.

+For stable automation, the recommended options are:

-- Use a dedicated test environment where CAPTCHA is disabled.
+- Use a test environment where CAPTCHA is disabled.
-- Allowlist automation traffic for test accounts.
-- Use backend/API test setup for accounts and reserve UI tests for validation.
+- Allowlist test accounts or automation traffic.
-- Run CAPTCHA-sensitive tests less frequently.

 ## Playwright Configuration